MicrosoftDocs/cloud-adoption-framework/docs/antipatterns/organize-antipatterns.md

 - Issue support tickets, which lengthen approval cycles.
 - Begin to doubt the new platform.

 In the end, some developers purchase an Azure subscription by themselves to avoid the hassle of IT rules and regulations.
-Shadow IT results.
+Shadow IT appears.
 Since the firm has little control over the shadow IT, high security risks emerge.

-### Preferred outcome: Integrate business units into decision making
+### Preferred outcome: Involve business units in decision making

 Avoid creating [IT silos](../organize/fiefdoms-silos.md) when deploying an enterprise-ready cloud platform.
-Integrate developers and technical decision makers (TDMs) from business units into design and development processes.
+Involve developers and technical decision makers (TDMs) from business units in design and development processes.
 To improve platform adoption, listen to business unit input.

-Refer to the [enterprise-scale architecture](../ready/enterprise-scale/index.md) for Azure best practices and design principles that increase adoption speed and are tailored toward developers.
+Refer to [Start with Cloud Adoption Framework enterprise-scale landing zones](../ready/enterprise-scale/index.md) for Azure best practices and design principles that increase adoption speed and are tailored toward developers.
 Strike the right balance between compliance and flexibility.
 For instance, find ways to satisfy governance and security policies while keeping development environments agile.

 ## Antipattern: Outsource core business functions

 Consulting partners and managed service providers (MSPs) can play an important role in a cloud journey.
-But, companies should take care that this work doesn't provide the most value in their business.
-Companies that outsource responsibilities to MSPs or cloud providers shouldn't become dependent on these providers.
+But, companies should take care that the partners' and MSPs' work doesn't provide the most value in their business.
+Companies that outsource responsibilities to MSPs or cloud consultants shouldn't become dependent on these providers.

 ### Example: Outsource cloud adoption and migration